 Two computer applications were developed as part of the solution –MTB Daemon and a library hJOP MTB Network Library.

 The requirement for multi-master control was solved in such a way that the MTB-USB v4 communicates with one application on the computer side – MTB Daemon –, but multiple control applications can connect do MTB Daemon via JSON REST API and command it.
 This functionality, among other things, allows students in the laboratory to program their own simple applications controlling the tracks (IP-B project No. 8.1.17 of 2018).
 The programming language of MTB Daemon is C++17 with the Qt framework, which allows for a multi-platform solution; compilation is possible for both Linux-type OSes, as well as Windows type OS.
+Configuration of MTB Daemon and MTB modules is stored in human-readable form in json file.
+The file is under version control system (git) separate for each deployment.

 The hJOP MTB Network RCS Library interfaces the existing track control system hJOP and MTB Daemon.
 It is also developed in C++ as DLL library.